-Programme strategy: main challenges and policy responses
+1. Programme strategy: main challenges and policy responses 4

-2. Specific Objectives & Technical Assistance
+Specific Objectives & Technical Assistance

 2.1.
 Specific objective: 1.
 Exchange of information

 2.1.1.
 Description of the specific objective

 2.1.2.
 Indicators

 Table 1: Output indicators

-Table 2: Result indicators
+Table 2: Result indicators 15

 2.1.3.
-Indicative breakdown of the programme resources (EU) by type of intervention
+Indicative breakdown of the programme resources (EU) by type of intervention 16

-Table 3: Indicative breakdown
+Table 3: Indicative breakdown 16

 2.1.
 Specific objective: 2.
-Cross-border cooperation
+Cross-border cooperation 17

 2.1.1.
-Description of the specific objective 18
+Description of the specific objective

 2.1.2.
-Indicators 23
+Indicators

-Table 1: Output indicators 23
+Table 1: Output indicators

 Table 2: Result indicators

 2.1.3.
-Indicative breakdown of the programme resources (EU) by type of intervention 27
+Indicative breakdown of the programme resources (EU) by type of intervention

-Table 3: Indicative breakdown 27
+Table 3: Indicative breakdown

 2.1.
 Specific objective: 3.
-Preventing and combating crime 28
+Preventing and combating crime

 2.1.1.
-Description of the specific objective 28
+Description of the specific objective

 2.1.2.
 Indicators

 Table 1: Output indicators

 Table 2: Result indicators

 2.1.3.
-Indicative breakdown of the programme resources (EU) by type of intervention 35
+Indicative breakdown of the programme resources (EU) by type of intervention

 Table 3: Indicative breakdown

 2.2.
 Technical assistance: TA.36(5).
 Technical assistance - flat rate (Art.
 36(5) CPR)

-2.2.1.
-Description

 2.2.2.
 Indicative breakdown of technical assistance pursuant to Article 37 CPR

 Table 4: Indicative breakdown

 3 Financing plan

-5. 3.1.
+3.1.
 Financial appropriations by year

 Table 5: Financial appropriations per year

 3.2.
-Total financial allocations
+Total financial allocations.

 Table 6: Total financial allocations by fund and national contribution

 3.3.
 Transfers

-Table 7: Transfers between shared management funds 1
+Table 7: Transfers between shared management funds 39

-Table 8: Transfers to instruments under direct or indirect management 1 - 0 //1
+Table 8: Transfers to instruments under direct or indirect management 40

-Λ Enabling conditions +1
+4. Enabling conditions

-4. Table 9: Horizontal enabling conditions
+Table 9: Horizontal enabling conditions 41

-5 e

-5. Programme authorities
+5. Programme authorities 48

-6 Table 10: Programme authorities
+Table 10: Programme authorities 48

 Partnership

+Communication and visibility

 Use of unit costs, lump sums, flat rates and financing not linked to costs

-A] oppendix 1: Union contribution based on unit costs, lump sums and flat rates
+ppendix 1: Union contribution based on unit costs, lump sums and flat rates

 A. Summary of the main elements

 B. Details by type of operation

 C. Calculation of the standard scale of unit costs, lump sums or flat rates

-1. Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who
+1. Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (wh

-produced, collected and recorded the data, where the data is stored, cut-off dates, validation, et
+produced, collected and recorded the data, where the data is stored, cut-off dates, validation, e

-2. Discuss the shorthy many and much a local value level d{12} is a local of A{12} is A{12} .
+2. Places are sife why the group and greated and calculation based on Agricle 04(2) CPD is rule

-2. Please specify why the proposed method and calculation based on Article 94(2) CPR is relevent to the time of enemies
+2. Please specify why the proposed method and calculation based on Article 94(2) CPR is rele vant 58

-to the type of operation.
-39

-3. Please specify how the calculations were made, in particular including any assumptions made de in terms of quality or quantities.
-Where relevant, statistical evidence and benchmarks should be u ised and, if requested, provided in a format that is usable by the Commission 60 4.
-Please explain how you have ensured that only eligible expenditure was included in the calculation of the standard scale of unit cost, lump sum or flat rate 61 5.
-Assessment of the audit authority(ies) of the calculation methodology and amounts and the arrangements to ensure the verification, quality, collection and storage of data 62 Appendix 2: Union contribution based on financing not linked to costs 63 A. Summary of the main elements 63 B. Details by type of operation 64 DOCUMENTS 65
+3. Please specify how the calculations were made, in particular including any assumptions mad le in terms of quality or quantities.
+Where relevant, statistical evidence and benchmarks should be us sed and, if requested, provided in a format that is usable by the Commission.
+59 4.
+Please explain how you have ensured that only eligible expenditure was included in the calculation of the standard scale of unit cost, lump sum or flat rate 60 5.
+Assessment of the audit authority(ies) of the calculation methodology and amounts and the arrangements to ensure the verification, quality, collection and storage of data 61 Appendix 2: Union contribution based on financing not linked to costs 62 A. Summary of the main elements 62 B. Details by type of operation 63 DOCUMENTS 64